Sruthisl94/Power-BI-Project-Covid-19-Report/README.md

 * Duplicates: Duplicate records were identified and removed to ensure that each data point was unique.
 *  Calculated Fields: New fields such as Total deaths, Current active cases were created to provide more meaningful insights.
 ## Visualization using Power Bi:
 The covid 19 data is analysed based on country and WHO region and Power BI is used as a visualization tool to create appropriate interactive graphs and charts to gain valuable insights and to better understand the data.
+Inaddition interactive elements such as buttons and bookmarks were incorporated to enhance user experience.
 ## Conclusion
 * The actice cases and death rate were higher in US.
 * The percentage of recovered ones are also higher in US.
 * The death rate is lower in the western pacific region which include Malaysia, Japan , China , Australia etc..
+* The treemap shows the number of deaths/ 100 cases is higher in European regions.